Artwork by Tara Gilbert-Brever

 "Wanna burn some weeds?" he asks me.

 "I don't think we should," I say.
 Not just plain no, not definitely no, but I don't think we should (clearly a maybe, and a sure, you go ahead).
 So he takes out a match, and he does some striking, and it fizzles, and another try and some more failed tries, and finally one flick and it's out there.
-A flame and then a little smoke and then fire, and we are really staring at a blaze now, and this is big, how it travels so fast, eating and glowing and blackening and smoking, but we can't stop watching, and somewhere in the fascination of the scene we simultaneously wake up to the fact that the whole field will soon be engulfed and that we did it and that maybe someone saw us and that maybe we'd better go and I am running and he is pedaling and we disappear toward our own separate houses.
+A flame and then a little smoke and then fire, and we are really staring at a blaze now, and this is big, how it travels so fast, eating and glowing and blackening and smoking, but we can't stop watching, and somewhere in the fascination of the scene we simultaneously wake up to the fact that the whole field will soon be engulfed and we did it and maybe someone saw us and maybe we'd better go and I am running and he is pedaling and we disappear toward our own separate houses.

 I don't know what to do.
-I am sure that we have left a field burning, and that there are houses on three sides of that field.
+I am sure we have left a field burning, and that there are houses on three sides of that field.
 I am scrambling to think what to do when I hear the fire engines.
-Oh thank God, thank God, I think.
+Oh, thank God, thank God, I think.
 Someone else is handling this.
-I grab at the bougainvillea and, jamming some in my hair, slam my butt down in the sandbox, cool as ever, pretending that I never left.
+I grab at the bougainvillea and, jamming some in my hair, slam my butt down in the sandbox, cool as ever, pretending I never left.
 The dogs make a few circles in the sand and collapse next to me, tucking their noses under their tails, and it looks as though everything is back together.
 Am all pumping heart and pounding head as I smell the smoke, though.